grzesiek-galezowski/vanilla-dependency-injection/README.md

     1. [Optional - can also be discussed in aspnet core example] Graph readability
     1. [Optional - needs more code] Multiple constructors & factory methods
     1. [Optional - needs more code] Passing literals into constructors
-1. How to integrate Vanilla DI into ASP.NET Core?
+1. How to integrate Vanilla DI into ASP.NET Core? (`BasicIntegration`)
     1. Composition root object
     1. Minimal API
     1. Controllers